❉ What makes those wonderful adventures of Kay Harker such a festive tradition?

 With the story’s time travel aspects, and reminiscent of the mystery of Doctor Who, Patrick Troughton was perfectly cast in the part of Cole Hawlings, a centuries-old magician with a glint in his eye, who could use the powers of the box to travel in space and time.
 Presenting examples of its hidden powers, Kay uses the box to great effect, and realises that he can go swift, go small, and travel into the past.
 Experiencing what the box is capable of, it helps Kay to see exactly why the evil Abner Brown and his gang of criminals want The Box of Delights for themselves.

-During his travels, Kay encounters many elements and characters drawn from English folklore and pagan mythology, including the memorable Herne the Hunter, one of Kay’s allies.
+During his travels, Kay encounters many elements and characters drawn from English folklore and pagan mythology, one of the show’s motifs of the intertwining of paganism and Christianity, including the memorable Herne the Hunter, one of Kay’s allies.
 Determined to see a solution to the whole situation and to save Christmas, Kay battles against evil all along the way.

 The evocative feel of the lustrous, colourful characters created by Masefield completely awakens the imagination, and the special effects utilised in the series were quite something for its time.
 The series was mainly live action, but includes animation and green-screen sequences which were impressive for the time it was made.
 Matte drawings blended with live action action created magical scenes that brought the story to life, and there was also extensive use of Paintbox and Quantel digital effects.